sloria/www/content/2013-09-16-tutorial-state-of-the-art-part-of-speech-tagging-in-textblob.md

 * [A Course On Machine Learning, Ch.
 3. - The Perceptron][Perceptron]
 * [TextBlob Docs - Overriding Models and the Blobber Class](https://textblob.readthedocs.io/en/latest/advanced_usage.html)

-[^1]: Hosting supplemental models and data on the Releases page is not an ideal solution for the long-term because Github imposes a 5MB limit on file uploads, but it will work for now.
+[^1]: Hosting supplemental models and data on the Releases page isn't an ideal solution for the long-term because Github imposes a 5MB limit on file uploads, but it will work for now.
 If you have a suggestion for a better solution, please join the discussion [here](https://github.com/sloria/TextBlob/issues/20).

 [TextBlob]: https://textblob.readthedocs.io/
 [PyAP]: http://honnibal.wordpress.com/2013/09/11/a-good-part-of-speechpos-tagger-in-about-200-lines-of-python/